Krishiv111/liverpoolkm/_posts/2023-01-25-reflectionblog.md

 ### 5.3 Reflection
 > 1. Write summary/thoughts/conclusions from each of the exercises above.
 Focus on avoiding Bias in algorithms or code you write.'
 - Bias in a computer program comes when a program has acsess to the rest of your apps allowing them to show you things you may agree with.
-However this creates a bias becuase
+However this creates a bias becuase it allows them to manipulate your feed in order for you to view things about a certain topic shaping your opinion and views.
+This is important because biased can be formed with programs rather than a rational thought out idea.
+I dont think this should be done by social media and other apps becuase they should just  be used for content and nothing else.

+### 5.4 Reflection
+> 1. CompSci has 150 ish principles students.
+Describe a crowdsource idea and how you might initiate it in our environment?
+- A crowdsource idea for APCSP would be a collaboritive chatting site on the class fastpages where we talk about the class and give tips for upcoming students and reflect on assignments.
+This will allow to give helpful information, and different perspectives.
+> 2. What about Del Norte crowdsourcing?
+Could your project be better with crowdsourcing?
+- An idea for crowdsourcing in del norte is to make a chatting service for all del norte students through a myplan discussion bard which allows to give information about different classes which can lead to new conversations and more club opportunites and connections throughout school.
+For my project is could be better with croud sourcing as we could use data to make charts and add reviews for diffent houses throughout our site
+> 3. What kind of data could you capture at N@tM to make evening interesting?
+Perhaps use this data to impress Teachers during finals week.
+- For our project we could take data about the different houses on our websites which can give us more data to help improve layouts and allow for better user experience.
+In addition we can add a chatting forum where we talk about houses on our site and the persons experience.